Complications of Lupus - Topic Overview

 slow, or irregularly.

-About 1 in 3 people with lupus develop
+About 1 out of 3 people who have lupus develop

-Sometimes this causes no symptoms, and at other times it causes painful
+Sometimes this causes no symptoms.
+At other times it causes painful

 breathing, coughing, or chest pain that is worse with a deep breath (pleurisy).
 Many people with lupus have chest pain when